10 Swimming Lakes near Los Angeles You Need To Discover

 Cost: $10 per car

-4. Silverwood Lake - San Bernardino
+4. Silverwood Lake—San Bernardino

 Distance: 82 miles from Hollywood

 This modest beach offers a healthy mix of everything you want from a lake outing.
 From wildlife to lifeguards, clean bathrooms to sandy beaches, you can enjoy nature here without having to rough it.
 With camping nearby, you can even take the whole weekend to enjoy all this lake has to offer.
-Note: There have been issues with some toxic algae over the years, so be sure to check that the beach is open before you pack up the whole family.
+Note: There have been issues with some toxic algae in the past, so be sure to check that the beach is open before you pack up the whole family.

 Lake Gregory even has a water park.
 Photo courtesy of Lake Gregory